Persomatey/UnityCreateWithCodeSummer2020Prototypes/README.md

 Prototype 3 |
 ----------- |
 This is a simple sidescrolling infinite autorunner where the player can only control jumping over obstacles they are running towards. |
-I did the <b>Easy</b> and <b>Medium</b> bonus challenges. for th e prototype.
+I did the <b>Easy</b> and <b>Medium</b> bonus challenges. for the prototype.
 I have yet to do the <b>Hard</b> and <b>Expert</b> bonus challenges. |
-<i> Aditionally, I added a a feature where it shows the player score.
+<i> Aditionally, I added a feature where it shows the player score.
 The score increases by 10 each time the player jumps over an obstacle. </i>|

 Optional Challenge 3 |
 -------------------- |
-I did the optional challenge to fix the bugs in the sidescrolling balloon jumper where the player holds down the spacebar to make a balloon float higher to dodge bombs or collect money. |
+A sidescrolling balloon jumper where the player holds down the spacebar to make a balloon float higher to dodge bombs or collect money. |
 <i>I fixed 6 out of the 8 parts of this optional challenge. </i> |

 Prototype 4 |